 "First, as baptized Catholics, we can agree that we have been justified and we have been saved.
 Thus, in one sense, our justification and salvation is in the past as a completed action.
 The initial grace of justification and salvation we receive in baptism is a done deal.
 And Catholics do not believe we were partially justified or partially saved at baptism."

 In attempting to deal with the text of Romans 5:1, the author approaches matters as if they are simpler than what they really are.
 The Catholic plan of salvation is indeed complicated with the numerous laws and ordinances of the Roman Catholic Church.
 This intricate process is explained in its entirety through sources such as the Code of Canon Law.
-Just look at the nature of the seven sacraments, purgatory, indulgences, monastic vows, instances of self-flagellation, etc. What has been described is obviously a legalistic system of works righteousness.
-In fact, the gospel according to the Roman Catholic Church is so complex that it would be virtually impossible to even accurately describe what it is on a witnessing tract!
+Just look at the nature of the seven sacraments, purgatory, indulgences, liturgical calendar, monastic vows, instances of self-flagellation, etc. What has been described is obviously a legalistic system of works righteousness.
+In fact, the gospel presented by the Catholic Church is so complex that it would be virtually impossible to even accurately describe what it is on a witnessing tract!

 "This text indicates that after having received the grace of justification we now have access to God’s grace by which we stand in Christ and we can then rejoice in the hope of sharing God’s glory.
 That word “hope” indicates that what we are hoping for we do not yet possess (see Romans 8:24)."